Chris Martin: Political views

-On 1 April 2006, The Guardian reported that Martin was backing the British Conservative Party leader David Cameron, and had written a new theme song for the party titled "Talk to David".
-This was later revealed to be an April Fool's joke.
 While touring Australia in March 2009, Martin and the rest of Coldplay were the opening act at the Sound Relief benefit concert at the Sydney Cricket Ground in Sydney, for the victims of bushfires and floods in Victoria and Queensland.
-Martin appeared in a video for the "Robin Hood Tax" campaign, which proposes a tax on stock trades in the United States.
+Martin appeared in a video for the Robin Hood tax campaign, which proposed a tax on stock trades in the United States.
 This tax is aimed at levelling the field between the 1% and 99%.
-In June 2016, Martin supported Vote Remain in the United Kingdom European Union membership referendum.
-In November 2023, Martin expressed support for Palestine during the Gaza war.
+In June 2016, he voted Remain at the United Kingdom European Union membership referendum.
+In November 2023, Martin expressed support for Palestine during the Gaza war, stating that "We don't believe in oppression, occupation, terrorism or genocide".